glouppe/info8006-introduction-to-ai/projects/README.md

 You may send your questions at **info8006@montefiore.ulg.ac.be**.
 You may also meet us at our office with the following schedule:

- - Monday: 12PM - 2PM (Arnaud Delaunoy, R 103)
+ - Wednesday: 12PM - 2PM (Arnaud Delaunoy, R 103)
- - Wednesday: 12PM - 2PM (Gaspard Lambrechts, 1 106)

-If none of these time slots suits you, feel free to send an email in order to fix an appointment.
+If this time slot does not suit you, feel free to send an email in order to fix an appointment.
 When you send your email, make sure to already suggest a few time slots.
 These can of course be outside the duty periods mentioned above.

 Do not wait a couple of days before the **hard** deadline to start your project and/or ask your questions.
 Be also aware that we cannot guarantee to answer your questions outside office hours.